cloudfoundry-incubator/quarks-operator/docs/controllers/extendedjob.md

 ![errand-controller-flow](quarks_ejoberrandcontroller_flow.png)
 *Fig. 2: The Errand controller flow*

-This is the controller responsible for implementing Errands, this will lead to the generation of a Kubernetes job, in order to complete a task.
+This is the controller responsible for implementing **Errands**, this will lead to the generation of a Kubernetes job, in order to complete a task.

 #### Watches in Errand controller